frank256/lgui/README.md

 Dependencies
 ============

-You need Allegro5 and CMake installed; for the documentation, doxygen is needed as well.
+You need to have Allegro5 and CMake installed; for the documentation, doxygen is needed as well.

 The documentation has to be generated explicitly by issuing the "make doc"